-From a distance the tree appears like any other coast redwood, but when you get up close, you can see the deeply furrowed bark extending up from its base transitions into an odd spiral pattern.
+From a distance the tree appears like any other coast redwood, but when you get up close, you can see strange furrowed ridges along the trunk.
+Looking up, this odd arrangement transitions into spiral pattern midway through the crown.
 The only other redwood known to display similar traits is the ‘Corkscrew Tree’ growing in Prairie Creek Redwood State Park.
-Other redwoods may exhibit interesting spiral patterns but none have the unusual ridging characteristics seen within both of these trees.
+Other redwoods may exhibit interesting spiral patterns but none have these unusual characteristics seen within both of these trees.

 Viewed from the south, this is the picture that gives the tree its name sake.
 Note how many furrowed ridges are within the bark.

-So, the question of why we’re seeing these unusual redwoods in Land Park May be linked to the park’s past.
-Using history as our guide, the site of the park is situated in a flood zone adjacent to the Sacramento River downstream of the main city.
-According to an article in the Sacramento Bee newspaper: In the 1850’s the land was used as a drainage slough for the city’s raw sewage disposal, while another section was used as a Civil War military camp.
-Field exercises were conducted at the camp during that time and it’s unknown if ordinance was used.
+So, the question of why we’re seeing these unusual redwoods in Land Park may be linked to the Park’s past.
+Using history as our guide, the site of the park is situated in a flood zone adjacent to the Sacramento River.
+According to a 2018 article in the Sacramento Bee Newspaper: Willam Land Park Turns 100 Years Old in the 1850’s the land was used as a drainage slough for Sacramento's raw sewage disposal, while another section was used as a Civil War military camp.
+Field exercises were conducted at the camp during that time and it’s unknown if chemical ordinance was used.
 By 1916 the land became so contaminated in raw sewage that questions arose if the site was even suitable for consideration as a new park.
 At the time people voiced concerns that not even grass would grow there.
 In 1918 the land was acquired and slowly convert to a public park.
 It was sometime during the 1920’s when the redwoods seen today were planted throughout the park.